0xBlueshiftLabs/RSVP-dApp/README.md

 ## Future Work

 - Incorporating a cut off time into the smart contract for guests RSVPing.
+- Prevent integer overflows using Open-Zeppelin libraries.
-- Perform unit tests using JavaScript, Truffle and Mocha.
+- Perform unit tests using JavaScript, Truffle, Mocha and Chai.
 - Build a simple front end using React.